mustafahere/node-firebase-push-notification/README.md

 });
 ```

-Please remember to replace the placeholders such as `'your-project-id'`, `'your-private-key'`, `'your-client-email'`, `'your-database-url'`, `'your-username'`, and `'link-to-your-documentation'` with the appropriate values for your project.
+Please remember to replace the placeholders such as `'your-project-id'`, `'your-private-key'`, `'your-client-email'`, `'your-database-url'` with the appropriate values for your project.

 ## Contributing